According to Coveney, the result is voters' impatience with housing and health - The Media Times

 The count continues

 Housing Minister Eoghan Murphy remained in Dublin Bay South, as did Fianna Fáil’s Justice Attorney Jim O’Callaghan, although neither had reached the quota.
-The former Fianna Fáil, now Sinn Féin City Councilor Chris Andrews, also took a seat in the constituency, as did the Greens leader, Eamon Ryan, who led the four-seat constituency on Sunday.
+Former Fianna Fáil, now Sinn Féin City Councilor Chris Andrews, also sat in the constituency, while Eamon Ryan led the four-seat constituency on Sunday.
 The turnout on Saturday was 62.9 percent.

-Taoiseach Leo Varadkar was elected for the fifth time in Dublin West after his election.
-Photo: Tom Honan / The Irish era.

-An Ipsos MRBI poll on Saturday evening for The Irish Times, RTÉ, TG4 and UCD found that all three main parties had their share of the vote with Fianna Fáil [22.2 percent], Fine Gael [22.4 percent] and Sinn Féin [22.3 Percent] share, 7.9 percent of the Greens, 4.6 percent of the workers, 3.4 percent of the Social Democrats, 2.8 percent of Solidarnosc and 14.5 percent of the independent.
-The poll was conducted at 250 locations across the state on Saturday among 5,376 respondents who had just voted.
-It has an error rate of 1.3 percent
+You can find the full constituency results here.

 losses